alinaincodeland/meme-generator/README.md

 The app is available for desktop only and not yet optimized for mobile devices.

-The app was built following a series of videos on scrimba.com
+The app is an exercise on React SPA from scrimba.com

 Live version: https://meme-diy.netlify.app/